pauleveritt/pycharm_companion/docs/tutorials/react_typescript/class_props/index.rst

 .. tutorialstep::
     published: 2018-02-26 12:00
-    excerpt: Make a simple class component with a single prop.
+    excerpt: Make a simple class component with a single prop, again with a TypeScript interface describing the props.
     duration: 3m14s
     is_pro: True
     references: